Furkan-Gulsen/Furkan-Gulsen/README.md

 I am Muhammed Furkan Gulsen 🧔

 I live in Istanbul and studying software engineering at Beykent University🏫.
-I developed myself on the web for over 4 years.
+I developed myself on the web for over 5 years.
 I am currently working as a full stack developer  in a company👨‍💻.
-I have been working on artificial intelligence for about a year.
+I have been working on artificial intelligence for about two year.
 Anymore my future career will be on artificial intelligence😎.
 ## 👯 Communities
 - Facebook Developer Circle - Core Team (2019-2020)
 - BEU Google Developer Student Club (DSC) - Core Team (2021 - ♾)